paragkapoorcs/pk1/automation/04_BigQuery_Dataset/readme.md

 # **Overview**

-The POC is to present the Terraform IAC on Compute engine creation , With required VPC Network, Firewall Rules, IP and Zones.
+The POC is to present the Terraform IAC on Compute engine creation with required VPC Network, Firewall Rules, IP, and Zones.

 # **Goals**

-1. Deploy BigQurey Datasets using (IAC) Terraform.
+Deploy BigQurey Datasets using Terraform.

 # **Specifications**